 Facet offers an in-depth onboarding process, which helps them get a feel for your goals and financial situation.
 Here's how to get started with Facet:

-- Sign up: If you decide to use Facet, you sign up and decide how to make your fee payments.
+- Sign up: If you decide to use Facet, you sign up and decide which membership tier fits your needs.

 Alternatives to consider